Originally published October 2025. Updated June 2026 to reflect Atono's Intelligence Layer positioning and AI dev tool integrations.

 Founded: 2023

-Pricing: Free for first 5 users, $14 per user per month thereafter
+Pricing: Free for first 25 users, paid versions start at $19 per user per month

 Here's where it gets interesting.
-We built Atono after trying everything else and realizing: the problem isn't speed, it's coordination.
+We built Atono after trying everything else and realizing the problem isn't speed anymore – it's that your AI dev tools don't understand your product.

-Atono was built by the same team who scaled xMatters to over 2 million users experiencing every pain point in this guide firsthand.
-The Atono team believes the problem isn't task management—it's workflow intelligence.
+Atono was built by the team who scaled xMatters to over two million users.
+We've lived every pain point in this guide firsthand.

 Key differences